Are GLP-1 diabetes drugs like Ozempic coming for Parkinson’s disease?

 Not only do I believe you should not rush to your doctor to request a prescription for a GLP-1 agonist drug, but I also recommend you avoid the urge to creatively acquire Lixisenatide or another GLP-1 drug.
 We have been down this road many times with potential therapies for Parkinson’s disease including leukemia drugs, cough syrups, lithium and more.
 The data for this one is just not quite there.
 More importantly, the weight loss associated with GLP-1’s is not a welcome symptom in a disease were slowly progressive ‘wasting’ is common concern.

-Interestingly, Lixisenatide has been recently discontinued.
+Interestingly, Lixisenatide has been recently discontinued from the market.
 The current available information on Lixisenatide is that it was tested and it is safe for diabetes, however it was removed from the market as a result of a ‘business decision.’

 Why are we interested in GLP-1 diabetes drugs for Parkinson’s disease?